odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

-          There are innumerable statues and artifact collections here, as well as a deer enclosure, a space for ducks, a special outdoor dining table with piped 'rain' for the summers, a swimming pool made to resemble a temple tank, and even the vast blue gate of the old Madras Central Jail!
+          There are innumerable statues and artifact collections here, as well as a deer enclosure, a space for ducks, a special outdoor dining table with piped ‘rain’ for the summers, a swimming pool made to resemble a temple tank, and even the vast blue gate of the old Madras Central Jail!
         checkInDate: ''